Adaptive estimation for some nonparametric instrumental variable models: Estimation

-This gives all components we need to define the iteratively regularized Gau\ss-Newton method (IRGNM) with iterated Tykhonov regularization.
-This method consists of two nested iterations.
+The iteratively regularized Gau\ss-Newton method with iterated Tikhonov regularization consists of two nested iterations.
 The outer iteration is a Newton method.
-It starts with an initial guess $\varphi_0$ and produces in the $j-1$-the step the estimate $\phihat_j$.
-In the $j$-th Newton iteration step the operator is linearized by

-This linearizion is used in an $m$-times iterated Tykhonov regularization -- the inner iteration of the method.
-In the following scheme the Newton iteration is counted be $j$ and the Tykhonov iteration by $i$
+It starts at $\varphi_0$ and produces in the $j$-th step the estimate $\phihat_{j+1}$.
+In the $j$-th step the operator is linearized as $\Ophat(\varphi) \approx \Ophat_n'[\phihat_j](\varphi - \phihat_j) + \Ophat_n(\phihat_j)$.
+A regular Newton method would invert the linear operator $\Ophat_n'[\phihat_j]$ to compute the next step.
+Due to the ill-posedness, this would be unstable and we use a regularized inverse instead.
+The regularized inverse is computed by $m$-times iterated Tikhonov regularization which is the inner iteration of the method.
+In the following scheme the Newton iteration is indexed by $j$ and the Tikhonov iteration by $i$, and $\alpha_j > 0$ is a regularization parameter